Alluxio/alluxio/docs/en/api/POSIX-API.md

 ### Select which libfuse version to use

-Alluxio now supports both libfuse2 and libfuse3.
+Alluxio now supports both libfuse2 and libfuse3. libfuse2 is more stable and more tested in production. libfuse3 support is now experimental.
+However, libfuse3 is newer and actively developed, and alluxio is working on utilizing the new features provided by libfuse3.

 If only one version of libfuse is installed, that version is used.
 In most distros, libfuse2 and libfuse3 can coexist.
 If both versions are installed, **libfuse2** will be used by default (for backward compatibility).

-Or, you can manually determine which version to use by changing configuration in `${ALLUXIO_HOME}/conf/alluxio-site.properties`.
+To set the version explicitly, add the following configuration in `${ALLUXIO_HOME}/conf/alluxio-site.properties`.

 ```
-alluxio.fuse.jnifuse.libfuse.version=2
+alluxio.fuse.jnifuse.libfuse.version=3
 ```

 Valid values are `2` (use libfuse2 only), `3` (use libfuse3 only) or other integer value (load libfuse2 first, and if failed, load libfuse3).